hayatbiralem/wp-customizer-tracking-codes/README.md

 After installation and activation you can visit the Customizer.
 You will see a brand new settings panel named Tracking Codes at probably on top.

 ### Summary
-Our aim is that solve this basic requirement with easily so we do not planning to add more feature but feel free to ask, who knows, this could be changed.
+Our aim is that to solve this basic requirement with easily.
+So we do not planning to add more feature but feel free to ask.
+Who knows, this could be changed.

 ## Development
 Clone this repo and suit your needs.
 If you find any bug or security vulnerability please open an issue.